 John Lewis Christmas Advertising - Buster the Dog

 In recent years, John Lewis’ Christmas advertising has become synonymous with the countdown to Christmas.
-This year was no different, althought the high street retailer made a bold departure from its usual weepy emotional advertising to a more fun and action orientated ad called ‘Buster the Boxer’.
+This year was no different, although the high street retailer made a bold departure from its usual weepy emotional advertising to a more fun and action-orientated ad called ‘Buster the Boxer’.

 This year’s advert tells the story of a little girl called Bridget.
 Her parents buy her a trampoline and set it in the garden on Christmas Eve.
 But as darkness falls animals emerge from the garden including foxes, a badger, a squirrel, and a hedgehog – who discover the trampoline.
 Meanwhile, Bridget’s boxer dog ‘Buster’ looks on enviously as the animals have fun on the trampoline.
 The surprise moment though is on Christmas morning, as Bridget excitedly runs out into the garden to discover her gift, but Buster beats her to it and excitedly bounces on her trampoline while the family look on in disbelief.